 Brisbane is an outdoorsy city year-round.
-While denizens of the southern metropolises cower inside during the winter months, daytime temperatures in Queensland’s capital rarely dip below 20°C. And in Brisbane the best kind of fun is often found outdoors and free.
-From exceptional markets to lush tropical gardens, Brisbane has you covered without breaking your wallet.
+While denizens of the southern metropolises cower inside during the winter months, daytime temperatures in Queensland’s capital rarely dip below 20°C.

 Hit the river on the CityHopper

 This is the best way to travel on the Brisbane River.
 The free of charge CityHopper ferry covers a significant stretch of the waterway from Sydney Street in New Farm all the way to North Quay in the city, with a new terminal at Howard Smith Wharves opening in December 2021.
 Ferries run daily on the half hour between 5.30am and midnight, later on Friday and Saturday nights.
 Most of the services have rooftop seating available, adding to the fun.
 Don’t expect it to go anywhere very fast, but then that’s not really the point.